 - President, Business Operations

-Under Woolworth’s leadership, The HEAT Group has championed and implemented ELEVATE, a league-wide initiative designed to improve the customer experience by striving for excellence at every level of the business.
-During the 2014-15 season, The HEAT Group achieved the third-highest overall satisfaction rating among all NBA teams.
+Under Woolworth’s leadership, The HEAT Group has championed and implemented ELEVATE, an NBA initiative designed to improve the customer experience by striving for excellence at every level of the business.
+During the 2015-16 season, The HEAT Group achieved the highest overall satisfaction rating among teams participating in the ELEVATE initiative.

-Most recently, Woolworth has redirected the franchise’s focus to mobile-centric technology by launching a cutting-edge Miami HEAT Mobile App.
+Last season, Woolworth redirected the franchise’s focus to mobile-centric technology by launching a cutting-edge Miami HEAT Mobile App.
 The App’s primary features—Mobile Wallet and Mobile Ticketing—create a seamless, paperless platform, which customizes and further enhances the fan’s in-arena experience.

 Under Woolworth’s guidance, The HEAT Group’s Business Operations Division continues to garner accolades in a variety of disciplines.
-Success stories for the 2014-15 season include the Season Ticket Services Department once again recording the highest Season Ticket renewal rate in franchise history and one of the highest renewal rates in the NBA; the HEAT Retail Department earning their fifth NBA Retailer of the Year award as well as recording the highest per cap rates in retail sales in the NBA; and the unveiling of the 15th Miami HEAT Learn and Play Center.
-Additionally, with a Facebook fan base of over 16 million, a twitter following of 3.13 million and 1.8 million Instagram followers, the HEAT Social Media Department is a consistent leader in social media engagement and growth.
+Success stories for the 2015-16 season include the Season Ticket Services Department recording one of the highest Season Ticket renewal rate in franchise history and one of the highest renewal rates in the NBA; the HEAT Retail Department earning the NBA’s “In-Arena Per Cap Award” for the fifth time and the “Full Nelson Award” for the second time as well as title of six-time winner of the NBA Retailer of the Year award; and the unveiling of the 16th Miami HEAT Learn and Play Center.
+Additionally, with a Facebook fan base of 16.2 million, a twitter following of 3.5 million and 2.7 million Instagram followers, the HEAT Social Media Department is a consistent leader in social media engagement and growth.

-In January 2015, AmericanAirlines Arena was awarded LEED Gold Recertification by the U.S. Green Building Council (USGBC)—the first sports and entertainment facility in the world to achieve the prestigious honor.
+And last year, AmericanAirlines Arena was awarded LEED Gold Recertification by the U.S. Green Building Council (USGBC)—the first sports and entertainment facility in the world to achieve the prestigious honor.
 LEED is USGBC’s leading rating system for designing, constructing and operating the greenest, most energy-efficient, and highest performing buildings.
-Additionally, through a multi-year partnership with NRG Energy, AmericanAirlines Arena will unveil a tailor-made renewable energy solar pavilion on the east side of the facility in the Fall of 2015.

 Woolworth’s efforts have also firmly planted AmericanAirlines Arena on the map of elite venues, hosting such world-class acts as Madonna, Marc Anthony, Beyoncé, Lady Gaga, Billy Joel, U2, Luis Miguel, Justin Bieber, Miley Cyrus, Phish, Taylor Swift, Bruno Mars, One Direction, Justin Timberlake, Coldplay and many others that play before sold-out crowds.
 The Arena also secured the 2004 and 2005 MTV Video Music Awards, the first two times in the award show’s history it was hosted outside of New York City or Los Angeles.
 Popular family shows that make annual stops at the Arena include classic favorites Disney On Ice, the Harlem Globetrotters and the RB&BB Circus.

 The AmericanAirlines Arena is also a celebrated leader in the facilities industry due to Woolworth’s leadership.
-The Arena maintained its ticket ranking as the #1 arena in Florida and finished in the top 11 arenas in the United States, while placing 18th in the world according to Billboard’s “2014 Worldwide Top 200.”
+The Arena maintained its ticket ranking as the #1 arena in Florida, #7 in the United States, while placing 14th in the world according to Pollstar’s 2015 year-end rankings of the world’s top arenas.

 Woolworth’s primary responsibility consists of directing and overseeing all non-basketball aspects of the organization from Marketing and Community Affairs to Sales and Service, Human Resources, Merchandising, Finance, Event and Arena Operations, and more.
 His efforts have created a professional cutting edge atmosphere for both the employees and the customers.